Parnell Square Cultural Quarter

 As the project to develop the new City Library and cultural facilities progresses, the website will be updated with news of that progress, highlighting news and events, and connecting strongly with a social media presence.

-On Friday 5th April the Lord Mayor Naoise Ó Muirí announced details of a visionary new project for Dublin city: the Parnell Square Cultural Quarter.
+On Friday 5th April the then Lord Mayor Naoise Ó Muirí announced details of a visionary new project for Dublin city: the Parnell Square Cultural Quarter.
 The development will involve the construction of a new and innovative Dublin City Library on the site of Colaiste Mhuire on Parnell Square.